federico1-creator/Federico-Cocchi-En/README.md

 Creation of a pipeline for a *virtual try-on* to simulate trying on new clothes.
 For this project I have used a dataset build with the collaboration of *Yoox*.
 In this direction, also a retrieval system was implement.
 To suggest at the final users the most similar cloths respect to those worn, in the catalogues.
-To create the * geometric transformation * that allows you to simulate the wearing of the new dress, a neural network was used that allows you to learn the best transformation.
+To create the *geometric transformation*, that allows you to simulate the wearing of the new dress, a neural network was used that allows you to learn the best transformation.

-Python - Pytorch - Yoox - Retrieval - Virtual Try On - Semantic segmentation - Image processing - Geometric transform
+Python - Pytorch - Yoox - Retrieval - Virtual Try On - Semantic segmentation - Image processing - Geometric transformation

 ---